mabdal03/mabdal03/README.md

 - 👋 Hi, I'm Mohammed Abdallah!
-- 👀 I’m a second year Computer Engineering Student at the University of Guelph.
+- 👀 I’m a 5th year Computer Science Student at the University of Guelph.
-- 🌱 I’m proficient in Java, C, Python, HTML and CSS!
+- 🌱 I’m proficient in Java, C#, Python, HTML and CSS!
 - 💞️ I’m looking to collaborate on anything really!
 Anything new and exciting.
 - 📫 You can reach me at mabdal03@uoguelph.ca :)